 Buses are the most popular and convenient means of transport in Israel.
 Trains are also quite accessible since they connect Ben Gurion airport with Haifa, Tel Aviv, and other major cities.
-Trains provide reasonably priced service for reaching Beer Sheva, Dimona, Ashdod and Ashkelon.
+Trains provide reasonably priced service for reaching Beer Sheva, Dimona, Ashdod, and Ashkelon.

 If you find yourself in Israel on Saturday expect your trip to be more complicated.
 Public transport is very limited during the Sabbath day.
-This usually implies you have to pick taxi or sherut (a multi seat van).
+This usually implies you have to pick taxi or sherut (a multi-seat van).
 Buses are available in Haifa on Saturdays, while trains don’t run at all from Friday afternoon to Saturday evening.
-For example, a bus trip from Tel Aviv to Jerusalem, will cost around 9 USD.
+For example, a bus trip from Tel Aviv to Jerusalem will cost around 9 USD.
 At the same time, a trip from Tel Aviv to Haifa costs 9-12 USD.
 A 5 hour long trip from Tel Aviv to Eilat costs 40 USD.

 Dormitory rooms in hostels range from 19-33 USD per night, depending on the city.
 Privates in hostels cost around 30 USD.
 Budget hotels cost around 60 USD per night for a double room with free WiFi and A/C. However, there are always cheaper options.
-You may expect to pay around 40-60 USD for a studio apartments and 20 USD for a shared room through services like Airbnb.
-For those wanting to visit some distant places and live in the tent, camp sites across the country offer accommodation option for 14-20 USD.
+You may expect to pay around 40-60 USD for a studio apartment and 20 USD for a shared room through services like Airbnb.
+For those wanting to visit some distant places and live in the tent, campsites across the country offer accommodation option for 14-20 USD.
 Usually located next to national parks and historical attractions, campsites are great to get easy and quick access to them.

 Israel Travel Guide – Food